Sustainability

 Aquatikum

-In 2001 a pilot-scale test facility was built to house laboratory equipment.
-The facility is particularly designed for waste water research, but current and future research activities require an increased amount of space for research equipment in the fields of drinking water and aquatic ecology.
-The «Aquatikum» construction project including an extension and renovation of the old experimental facility addressed these needs.
+Current and future research activities require an increased amount of space for research equipment in the fields of drinking water and aquatic ecology.
+These needs were met in 2014 with the Aquatikum construction project – an extension and conversion of the old experimental facility according to Minergie-P-Eco standards.

 Rehabilitation of the Chriesbach